kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ```

 As part of minimizing preemptions goal, arguably the most important thing to do is to avoid unnecessary
 preemptions.
-However, this is not true for the current gang scheduling implementation.
-In the current implementation, preemption is triggered in the `PostFiler`.
-However, it's entirely
+However, with the current model of preemption when preemption is triggered immediately
-possible that a given pod may actually not even proceed to binding, because we can't schedule the
+after the victims are decided (in `PostFilter`) doesn't achieve this goal.
+The reason for that is
+that the proposed placement (nomination) can actually appear to be invalid and not be proceeded with.
-whole gang.
-In such case, the preemption ended up being a completely unnecessary disruption.
+In such case we will not even proceed to binding and the preemption will be completely unnessary
+disruption.
+Note that this problem already exists in the current gang scheduling implementation.
+A given gang may
+not proceed with binding if the `minCount` pods from it can't be scheduled.
+But the preemptions are
+currently triggerred immediately after choosing a place for individual pods.
+So similarly as above,
+we may end up with completely unnecessary disruptions.

 We will address it with what we call `delayed preemption` mechanism as following:

 1. We will modify the `DefaultPreemption` plugin to just compute preemptions, without actuating those.
    At this point these should only be stored in kube-scheduler's memory.
+   We advice maintainers of custom PostFilter implementations to do the same.

 ```
 <<[UNRESOLVED storing victims]>>